kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Export Layers (Quick)](../assets/images/screenshot_dialog_export_layers_quick.png){: .align-center}

-This dialog can be skipped by simply unchecking `Show this dialog`.
+This dialog can be skipped by unchecking `Show this dialog`.

 Note that even procedures and constraints set up in the `Export Layers` dialog will be applied for `Export Layers (Quick)`, even if they are not shown.